Grand Isle (2019 film): Plot

 In the coastal town of Grand Isle, Louisiana, Fancy answers the door to find girl scouts selling cookies.
 She is very enthusiastic but also creepy.

 In 1988, Walt, who has long hair and a beard and looks and acts scary, confronts a burglar, shooting him as he runs away.
 The burglar breaks the fence as he falls.

 Buddy is covered with blood and being interrogated by Detective Jones.
 Occasionally, the interrogation is shown again.

 In a flashback, Buddy, whose wife doesn't want sex after months with a baby, is having financial problems.
 When contacted by Walt, who lives in the house visited by the girl scouts, he says he can fix the fence for $200.
 Walt offers him $250 to fix the fence that day.
 Fancy, Walt's wife, flirts with him.
 On the news, the big stories are the approaching hurricane and several missing teenage boys.

 The hurricane is approaching and Buddy can't finish his work.
-When his truck won't start, Fancy invites Walt to dinner and gives him a tour of the house, which has been in her family for generations.
+When his truck won't start, Fancy invites Buddy to dinner and gives him a tour of the house, which has been in her family for generations.
 But she won't explain the locks on the basement door.
 Fancy also flirts some more and says she couldn't have children but would have liked to very much.

 Buddy falls asleep on the sofa but is awakened by Walt, who takes him up to the attic.
 They talk about their military service.
 Walt served as a Marine in Vietnam but went home before his entire unit was killed and he is bitter.
 Buddy was in the Navy and his ship was attacked, with 37 dead including his friend, who he says he tried to help.
 Walt shows Buddy thousands of dollars in cash and says his wife is terminally ill.
 He wants Buddy to kill her and gives him cyanide.
 Instead, when Buddy finds her in the bathtub, Fancy flirts some more which leads to sex.